stevepiercy/twitter_oauth/README.rst

 twitter_oauth - Use the Twitter REST API to send an authorized OAuth request in Lasso 9
 #######################################################################################

-Read the article on my `twitter_oauth - Use the Twitter REST API to send an authorized OAuth request in Lasso 9
+Read the article `twitter_oauth - Use the Twitter REST API to send an authorized OAuth request in Lasso 9
 <http://www.stevepiercy.com/articles/twitter_oauth-use-the-twitter-rest-api-to-send-an-authorized-oauth-request-in-lasso-9/>`_.